-What kind of support is provided through the channel?
+What kind of support is provided through Channel?

-Examples of support provided could include mentoring, diversionary activities such as sport, signposting to mainstream services such as education, employment or housing.
+Examples of support provided could include mentoring, diversionary activities such as sport, health or mental health support particularly for those who are in crisis, signposting to mainstream services such as education, employment or housing.
 Support is always tailored to specific needs of the individual following assessment by the multi-agency panel.

-The panel is designed to work in the same way as other multi agency structures that are used to safeguard individuals at risk — from drugs, knife and gun crime, gangs etc. The panel is chaired by the local authority and consists of statutory partners and the Channel coordinator.
+The panel is designed to work in the same way as other multi-agency structures that are used to safeguard individuals at risk — from drugs, knife and gun crime, gangs etc. The panel is chaired by the local authority and consists of statutory partners and the Prevent coordinator.

 Who makes the referrals?

-Referrals can come from a wide range of individuals and partners and could include youth offending teams, social services, health, police, education and local communities.
+Referrals can come from a wide range of individuals and partners and could include youth offending teams, social services, health, police, concerned friends and families, and education and local communities.

 Channel is aimed at all individuals who may be most at risk of being drawn into terrorism - whatever section of society they may be from.